 There is something beautifully intoxicating about crossing the Maasai Mara on horseback.

-Check out Globetrotting’s rides in the Maasai Mara, Kenya here.
+Check out Globetrotting’s horse riding holiday in the Maasai Mara, Kenya here.